vishnu350/rs-mainspring-winder/README.md

 - While this winder works great for many users, it still requires you to be resourceful and **competent in basic watchmaking skills**.
 - You must be competent enough to **assess the health of the mainspring** (see [here for guidance](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring)).
 Tired or old mainsprings will break regardless of how expensive your tools are.
 - It is recommended to **practice first with spare mainsprings/barrels** to get a feel of using the RS winder.
 Incorrect use can break or damage your mainspring, this is the case even with professional winders.
+- If you find the staple too fiddly or you are struggling to latch it to the mainspring, **use a [fish hook sharpener](https://www.aliexpress.com/item/1005006607858844.html) to file it down**.
 - Refer to the wiki for help with [**winder size selection**](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring), choosing the wrong size will damage your mainspring.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an simple way to do this.
 - Always **hook the staple pin from the outside** of the mainspring to avoid issues when winding.
 Study the [correct arbor hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring) diagrams to understand this better.